 Mothers-to-be are a special group of patients for all health professionals.
 Dr. Tatia Rokhvadze is a periodontist and president of the Georgian association of periodontology who specialises in the subject, and is currently working on the implementation of a national programme for oral care of pregnant women.
-She will speak about preventing and treating periodontal diseases during pregnancy in the upcoming Curaden Academy’s webinar.
+She speaks about preventing and treating periodontal diseases during pregnancy in the Curaden Academy’s webinar.
 In this interview, she explains why dentists should ask their female patients about their pregnancy planning, and mentions the specifics of treating pregnant patients to avoid oral health problems during this exceptional period of woman’s life.

 Should dentists ask their female patients if they are planning a pregnancy?

 When evaluating the oral health of any female patient of childbearing age, oral-health professionals should always ask whether she is pregnant or is trying to become pregnant, and they should always consider pregnancy status before recommending any dental procedure.

 All women should be informed about the importance of oral and periodontal health during pregnancy and the relevance of adequate therapy to treat existing periodontal diseases before becoming pregnant.
 Periodontal therapy is more effective if it is performed before conception, and there is also a higher probability of avoiding the complications that accompany periodontal inflammation during pregnancy.

 What other dental issues have to be solved before a patient gets pregnant?

 If women have periodontal inflammation – gingivitis, periodontitis or caries – it is necessary to treat it immediately.
 Third molars that are hard to maintain in good hygiene due to the difficult area and which are causing constant inflammation of the gum, should also be taken out before a patient gets pregnant.